silvia-odwyer/photon/README.md

 ## Contributing

-Photon is always ready for new filters and functions, so if you'd like to contribute, we're always ready to accept new Pull Requests or investigate new issues.
+Photon is always accepting accepting new filters and functions.
+In that vein if you'd like to contribute to Photon please submit a Pull Request or add new issues for investigation.
+Our community is our lifeblood, and we appreciate all the support we get from individuals like you.

 ## To Do
 - Selective colorization